SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/recover-deleted-messages.md

 ## More information

-- The ability to recover deleted items is enabled by single item recovery, which lets an administrator recover a message that's been purged by a user or by retention policy as long as the deleted item retention period hasn't expired for that item.
+- The ability to recover deleted items is enabled by  *single item recovery*  , which lets an administrator recover a message that's been purged by a user or by retention policy as long as the deleted item retention period hasn't expired for that item.
 To learn more about single item recovery, see [Recoverable Items folder in Exchange 2016](../../policy-and-compliance/recoverable-items-folder/recoverable-items-folder.md).

 - In Exchange 2016, a mailbox database is configured to retain deleted items for 14 days, by default.
 You can configure deleted item retention settings for a mailbox or mailbox database.
 For more information, see: